Hookscript/lang-prolog-swi/reference.md

 them retained across script invocations.

 Sometimes it's more natural to retain state as a single Prolog value.
-In that case, you can define hook/2.
+In that case, you can define `hook/2`.
 The first argument is the state when your script starts.
 You should bind the second argument to the value that you want stored when your script finishes.

 On your script's first invocation (when no state exists), the first argument is an unbound variable.
-You can set a default value with `ignore(X=0)` which binds X if it's unbound but otherwise succeeds silently.
+You can set a default value with `ignore(X=0)` which binds `X` if it's unbound but otherwise succeeds silently.

 For example,